iamham/react-swipe-events/README.md

 ## Props
 Here is a list of accepted Props
-- screenXOffset: number - If start screenOffset (X) is higher than, no function will be called out
-- screenYOffset: number - If start screenOffset (Y) is higher than, no function will be called out
 - threshold: number - If delta between start and end of swipe below threshold no function will be called out
 - onSwiping: func - Call out this function when user swiping (onTouchMove)
 - onSwiped: func - Call out this function when user swiped (onTouchEnd)